Rich-Wilkyness/kubernetes/sectionNotes/ExamTips.md

       # kubectl create serviceaccount my-service-account (bot account)
       # setup token for service account Configuration/serviceAccounts.md
       securityContext: # applied to pod or container level (container level takes precedence)
-        runAsUser: 1000 # all processes in the container will run as this user, to run as root user, just delete this line.
+        runAsUser: 1000 # all processes in the container will run as this user, to run as root use 0
+        # cannot add capabilities here, must be added to the container level (spec.containers.securityContext.capabilities.add)
         capabilities:
           add: ["MAC_ADMIN"] # allows for container to perform Mandatory Access Control operations
         allowPrivilegeEscalation: false # prevents the container from gaining more privileges than it started with